Konark Sun Temple

 History Legends and Myths of Konark Temple

-Konark (Kona means corner or angle + Arka means the Sun) is a place, where the ‘sun appears to be rising at an angle’.
-As per Puranic literature, Konark is an important place of sun worship: as per Samba Purana, the ‘first Sun Temple’ was built in Konark in the 19th Century BCE, This is said to be the origin of the sun worship tradition in Konark.
-As per Madala Panji, the next Sun Temple was built in the 9th Century CE by the Keshari Dynasty.
+Konark (Kona means corner or angle + Arka means the Sun) is a place, most importantly the ‘sun appears to be rising at an angle’.
+Puranic literature teaches us Konark is an important place of sun worship: mentioned in Samba Purana, the ‘first Sun Temple’ was built in Konark in the 19th Century BCE.
+This is said to be the origin of the sun worship tradition in Konark.
+Madala Panji tells us further the next Sun Temple built in the 9th Century CE by the Keshari Dynasty.

 Architecture of Konark Sun Temple

-The temple is dedicated to the Hindu Sun God Surya, what remains of the temple complex has the appearance of a 100-foot (30 m) high chariot with immense wheels and horses, all carved from khondalite stone.
-Once over 200 feet (61 m) high, much of the temple is now in ruins, in particular the large shikara tower over the sanctuary; at one time this rose much higher than the mandapa that remains.
+The temple is dedicated to the Hindu Sun God Surya.
+What remains of the temple complex has the appearance of a 100-foot (30 m) high chariot with immense wheels and horses.
+All carved from khondalite stone.
+Before over 200 feet (61 m) high, much of the temple is now in ruins, in particular the large shikara tower over the sanctuary; most importantly this rose much higher than the mandapa that remains.
 The structures and elements that have survived are famed for their intricate artwork, iconography, and themes, including erotic (kama) and copulation (mithuna) statues.

-Interesting Facts about Konark
+Interesting Facts about Konark Sun Temple

 How to Reach Konark

-Rail: The nearest railheads are Bhubaneswar and Puri.
+Secondly The nearest railheads are Bhubaneswar and Puri.
 65 km from Bhubaneswar via pipili and 35 km from Puri on marine drive road